 The Delaware Basin Drilling Surveillance Program (DBDSP) is designed to monitor drilling activities in the vicinity of the Waste Isolation Pilot Plant (WIPP).
 This program is based on Environmental Protection Agency (EPA) criteria in Title 40 Code of Federal Regulations (CFR) Part 194.33.
 The EPA environmental radiation protection standards for the management and disposal of spent nuclear fuel, high-level and transuranic radioactive wastes are codified in 40 CFR Part 191 (DOE 1996).
 Subpart B of the standard addresses the disposal of radioactive waste.
 The standard requires the Department of Energy (DOE) to demonstrate the expected performance of the disposal system using a probabilistic risk assessment or performance assessment (PA).
-The results of the PA must show the expected repository performance will not result in the release of radioactive material above limits set by the EPA's standard.
-This assessment must include the consideration of inadvertent human intrusion into the repository at some future time.
+The results of the PA must show the expected repository performance will not result in the release of radioactive material above EPA limits.
+This assessment includes the consideration of inadvertent human intrusion into the repository.